eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 The Ankaios CLI shall support the usage of the following environment variables:

 - `ANK_SERVER_URL`, for providing the server url
+- `ANK_CA_PEM`, for providing the file path to a certificate authority in PEM format,
+- `ANK_CRT_PEM`, for providing the file path to a certificate in PEM format,
+- `ANK_KEY_PEM`, for providing the file path to a key in PEM format,
+- `ANK_INSECURE`, for providing a boolean to enable/disable the insecure communication

 Rationale:
 This increases usability for the Ankaios CLI when the Ankaios CLI is used in different terminal windows to connect to the same Ankaios server remotely.